-SAN DIEGO — There is a well-established link between speed and car accidents, both in California and around the country.
-A San Diego car accident lawyer says higher speeds of travel are linked to more car accidents and more serious injuries during car accidents.
+There is a well-established link between speed and car accidents.
+Higher speeds of travel are linked to more car accidents and more serious injuries during car accidents.
 Drivers exceeding the speed limit certainly increase accident risks, but the speed limits themselves can also contribute to the potential for accidents.

 Relationship Between Speed and Traffic Accidents

 According to the World Health Organization, speed-related accidents account for 30 percent of all traffic fatalities in high-income countries, like the United States.
 Generally, the faster a vehicle is traveling, the less time the driver has to brake or react to situations on the road.
 Vehicles traveling at higher speeds will require longer distances to come to a complete stop.